maticnetwork/nightfall-sdk/README.md

 To learn more about transactions, commitments and other core Nightfall features go to the [Protocol Docs](https://docs.polygon.technology/docs/category/nightfall-protocol/).

-## Requirements

-To use the Nightfall SDK one must be aligned with the following requirements:

-### Node

-This project uses Node.js 16.15.1.
-There is an `.nvmrc` file for those using [nvm](https://github.com/nvm-sh/nvm).

 ### Nightfall Client

 #### What is a Nightfall Client?

 The Nightfall Client is a key part of the architecture.
 It is the part which generates zero-knowledge proofs, stores zero-knowledge commitments and interacts with the contracts.
 The SDK uses Nightfall Client to interact with the Nightfall Protocol.

-To be able to use the SDK one must have a running instance of the Client.
+**To be able to use the SDK one must have a running instance of the Client**.

 #### Setup a Client locally (Ganache)